hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 ~~~~

 The functioning of creating jobs is a bit similar to how you create new templates.
 Whatever method you choose, you will create a new folder for each job, this time
+located at $VSC_DATA/ondemand/data/projects/default/.
+The job folders will be numbered according to the order you have created them in. **Do not change this folder name as long as you plan on using it from the job menus, as this will break the linking here.**
+When removing a job, the folder will be deleted as well.

-located at $VSC_DATA/ondemand/data/projects/default/. **Add part about folder naming** To create a job, press the 'New Job' button and choose the option that suits
-your needs the most.
+To create a job, press the 'New Job' button and choose the option that suits your needs the most.
 You will get a new item in your job list for each job you've created.
-Again, you can edit, remove and add files like you want to create a custom
+Again, you can edit, remove and add files like you want to create a custom job by going to the File Explorer (click 'Edit Files' or 'Open Dir') or by directly clicking
-job by going to the File Explorer (click 'Edit Files' or 'Open Dir') or by directly clicking the file names.
-The 'Open Editor' button in the 'Submit Script' overview
-also allows you to edit the job script directly.
+the file names.
+The 'Open Editor' button in the 'Submit Script' overview also allows you to edit the job script directly.

 Using the 'Job Options' button, you can add some more specifications to your job: